arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 ``max_metadata_size`` is the maximum allowed size (in bytes) to be received by the metadata extension, i.e. magnet links.
 It defaults to 1 MiB.

+``smooth_connects`` is true by default, which means the number of connection attempts per second may be limited to below the ``connection_speed``, in case we're close to bump up against the limit of number of connections.
+The intention of this setting is to more evenly distribute our connection attempts over time, instead of attempting to connectin in batches, and timing them out in batches.

+``always_send_user_agent`` defaults to false.
+When set to true, web connections will include a user-agent with every request, as opposed to just the first request in a connection.

+``apply_ip_filter_to_trackers`` defaults to true.
+It determines whether the IP filter applies to trackers as well as peers.
+If this is set to false, trackers are exempt from the IP filter (if there is one).
+If no IP filter is set, this setting is irrelevant.

+``read_job_every`` is used to avoid starvation of read jobs in the disk I/O thread.
+By default, read jobs are deferred, sorted by physical disk location and serviced once all write jobs have been issued.
+In scenarios where the download rate is enough to saturate the disk, there's a risk the read jobs will never be serviced.
+With this setting, every *x* write job, issued in a row, will instead pick one read job off of the sorted queue, where *x* is ``read_job_every``.

 pe_settings
 ===========